 The JCW honors female mathematicians.
 Click here to see women being honored.

 Mission of the JCW

-The Joint Committee on Women in the Mathematical Sciences (JCW), founded in 1971 as a committee of the American Mathematical Society (AMS), is now a joint committee of seven mathematical and statistical societies:
+The Joint Committee on Women in the Mathematical Sciences (JCW), founded in 1971 as a committee of the American Mathematical Society (AMS), is now a joint committee of nine mathematical and statistical societies:

 - American Mathematical Society (AMS)

 - National Council of Teachers of Mathematics (NCTM)

 - Society for Industrial and Applied Mathematics (SIAM)

 The Joint Committee on Women serves primarily as a forum for communication among member organizations about the ways in which each organization enhances opportunities for women in the mathematical and statistical sciences.
 JCW disseminates information about effective mechanisms and best practices for these enhancements through media such as its website, society publications, and presentations at meetings of the member societies.
 The Committee also may recommend actions to the governing bodies of the member societies in support of these opportunities.

 Areas of attention include, but are not limited to:

 - attracting women to mathematical and statistical sciences,